JustRegularLuna/rpp-backup/FEATURES.md

 * No NPCs making impossible claims about Pokémon evolving
 * Fixed the bug where Item Evolutions can happen accidentally by level-up
 * Changed Struggle to be ???-Type so nothing can be immune to it
+* Player turns to face an enemy trainer, like in every game except Red and FireRed
 * More